Pattern formation and spatiotemporal chaos in relativistic degenerate plasmas: Basic equations

-We consider the nonlinear interaction of hf circularly polarized EM waves and lf EAWs in unmagnetized relativistic plasmas with two groups of electrons, namely relativistic fully degenerate dense electrons and a sparse population of relativistic nondegenerate classical electrons and stationary positive ions.
-The dynamics of these coupled waves is described by the following set of Zakharov-like equations \cite{shatashvili2020nonlinear}.
+{We aim to consider a one-dimensional model that was previously derived by Shatashvili \textit{et al}. \cite{shatashvili2020nonlinear} in one-dimensional geometry in the context of MI of circularly polarized EM wave envelopes, and to advance the theory of considering the wave-wave interactions leading to STC.
+So the possibility of 2D/3D instability of solitary patterns was ruled out.} {To start with,} we consider the nonlinear interaction of hf circularly polarized EM waves and lf EAWs in unmagnetized relativistic plasmas with two groups of electrons, namely relativistic fully degenerate dense electrons and a sparse population of relativistic nondegenerate classical electrons and stationary positive ions.
+The dynamics of these coupled waves is described by the following set of { one-dimensional} Zakharov-like equations \cite{shatashvili2020nonlinear}.

 where $N\equiv\delta n_{d}/n_{d0}~(\ll1)$ stands for the degenerate electron number density perturbation normalized by the unperturbed density $n_{d0}$ such that the total number density, $n_{d}\equiv n_{d0}+\delta n_{d}$ and $A\equiv eA/mc^2$ is the slowly varying dimensionless amplitude of the EM wave envelope with $e$ denoting the elementary charge, $m$ the electron rest mass, $c$ the speed of light in vacuum, and $\omega_{0}~(k_{0})$ the EM carrier wave frequency (wave number), which satisfies the following high-frequency dispersion relation for carrier EM waves.